wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/optimizations.md

 Adds and changes roombounds for many interior cells throughout the Mojave Wasteland to improve performance.

 :::important
-Return to this section after installing [TGMIO](https://wastelandsurvival.guide/docs/content#the-great-mojave-interior-overhaul) in the [Content](https://wastelandsurvival.guide/docs/content) section.
+Return to this section after installing [The Great Mojave Interior Overhaul](https://wastelandsurvival.guide/docs/content#the-great-mojave-interior-overhaul) in the [Content](https://wastelandsurvival.guide/docs/content) section.
 :::

 #### Installation